KingCarnival/toku-fitd-game/Crew Types.md

 ### Group Items

 ### Giant Missions
-* The heir apparenet of another world is partying on Earth, there are rumors of an assassination attempt will be made on them.
+* The heir apparent of another world is partying on Earth, there are rumors of an assassination attempt will be made on them.
 Why and who are after the heir.